SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   **Data point**                                | **Notes**
   ----------------------------------------------| ----------------------------------------
-  PE Ratio                                      | As above Expected annual growth rate in EPS next year  | Based on consensus analysts’ estimates
+  PE Ratio                                      | As above Expected annual growth rate in EPS next year  | Based on consensus analysts’ estimates next year (same as the 1 year EPS growth rate used in [Future Performance analysis](#minimum-earnings-growth)

+Note: Other websites may quote different PEG ratios, this is due to using out of date EPS growth rates or using a growth rate based on historical data.

 ##### CHECK \#5: Is the PEG ratio within a reasonable range (0 to 1)?